rtyler/brokenco.de/_posts/2019-06-23-aids-lifecycle-2019.md

 Having stopped at every official rest and water stop, by six I was rolling into camp.
-A campground hidden away from the road, which was accessible to us by a foot path of gravel and sand; my 100+ miles of riding were concluded with a little off-road walking.
+A campground hidden away from the road, which was accessible to us by a foot path of gravel and sand.

+My 100+ miles of riding were concluded with a little off-road walking.

 ## Day Three, Paso Robles (63 miles)

 Only sixty three miles?
 No problem!
 My butt was feeling better after the night cream and I had just ridden my longest ride ever at 109 miles, 63 was nothing!

-Except for the mountain known as "quadbuster" on the ride, which we would be climbing after about 8 miles of flat road.
+Well, except for the mountain known as "quadbuster" on the ride, which we would be climbing after about the first eight miles of flat road.

 [Leaving King City](https://twitter.com/agentdero/status/1135912414761836545)
 took at least an hour, that same gravel and sand track we came in on, was